-The Doctor of Acupuncture and Oriental Medicine program is a clinically focused postgraduate degree program leading to a clinical doctorate degree.
+The Doctor of Acupuncture and Oriental Medicine program is a clinically focused postgraduate degree program leading to a clinical doctorate degree, the DAOM.
 Graduates are naturally positioned as leaders in the field, whether as specialized practitioners skilled in the treatment of chronic and complex conditions, clinical researchers, or teachers of future generations of practitioners.
 Specialization in women’s health and aging adults, increased interaction with Western biomedical practitioners, a strong emphasis on clinical judgment skills, and the use of research findings to inform clinical decision making are key areas that distinguish the doctoral degree program from OCOM’s master’s program.
 Our terminal doctoral program is designed for practitioners who maintain an active practice and desire to reach the highest level of achievement within the profession.
-Licensed acupuncturists with a master’s degree in Chinese medicine from an accredited institution may apply to the doctoral program is 1,221 hours in length (48.6 credits), including 551 didactic hours and 670 clinical hours.
+Licensed acupuncturists with a master’s degree in Chinese medicine from an accredited institution may apply to the doctoral program which is 1,221 hours in length (48.6 credits), including 551 didactic hours and 670 clinical hours.
 Three modules in the first year are five days in length.
 The program is designed around a series of 20 intensive teaching modules, which take place every 4-5 weeks, over a period of approximately 24 months.

 Both of these courses of study are designed for practitioners to complete the degree while maintaining their practice.

 Doctor of Acupuncture and Chinese Medicine (DACM) Completion Track

 OCOM has defined five general competencies for the DACM program which differentiate it from the MACM.
 Students will demonstrate these skills in both classroom and clinical learning environments:

 - Patient Care Domain including scope of practice, clinical indications, risks, and benefits for diagnostic procedures, and effective communication with other health care providers.